How Far Technology Has Come In The Past 10 Years

 Cast your mind back: do you remember the days of monophonic ringtones?
 And clunky tablet prototypes?
 What about buying your first laptop and thinking that 60GB of RAM was more than you could ever possibly need?

 Then you’ll know just how much technology has evolved and adapted in the last 10 years.
+Technology is growing at a tremendous rate, VR Gaming PCs, such as ones from Fierce PC have seen a huge surge in 2017.

 As the demand for the latest smartphone or laptop expands year on year, tech manufacturers have also come under increasing pressure to offer the best gadgets at a competitive price.
 And from a user perspective, the results have been incredible – tech giants like Apple produce new iPhones every year!